ld-na/SURFsara-handles/README.md

 # SURFsara Handles

 ## Introduction ##
-PHP library to create, edit and delete handles.
+PHP library to create, edit and delete handles through the SURFsara REST API.

 ## Installation ##
 Install the SURFsara Handles library using Composer.